 So if you don’t treat hair loss at a cellular level (a.k.a.– by targeting the base of hair follicles buried 3 – 5 mm under the scalp), please do yourself a favor and throw out whatever so-called laser hair therapy unit you might be using.

-Now that you’ve accepted that “it’s all about the base”, how does the Theradome ensure its powerful coherent light zips through 3 – 5 mm of obstacles buried under the scalp?
-We doubt this question would ever be included in your next trivia round, but actually, we’ve just answered part of the riddle.
+Now that you’ve accepted that “it’s all about the base”, how does the Theradome ensure its powerful coherent light zips through 3 – 5 mm of obstacles buried under the scalp? .

 The Theradome LH80 PRO only uses lasers, since they produce coherent light and can penetrate the scalp at the required depth.
-The term “coherence” implies the photons that make up a wave of energy are all traveling in synchronicity.
-This means that they will never lose power once they reach their destination.
-Other types of light sources, such as LEDs, lose most of their power output as their photons travel, simply because their light waves aren’t aligned.
+The term “coherence” means the photons that make up a wave of energy are all traveling in synchronicity.
+This means that they will not lose power once they reach their destination.
+Because LEDs light waves aren’t aligned, they do not retain power output as they travel.

 So once again, if you’ve bought an LED hair growth treatment device, please do yourself a favor and get rid of it now.